bearves/vimrc-and-ycm/README.md

 vimrc-and-ycm
 =====================
-My vimrc file and ycm file, adopted from https://github.com/yangyangwithgnu/use_vim_as_ide with some customizations.
+My vimrc file and ycm file, adopted from https://github.com/yangyangwithgnu/use_vim_as_ide with some customization.

 ## Prerequisites:

-* vim 7.4
+* Vim 7.4
-* pathogen as the plugin manager
+* Pathogen as the plugin manager
 * YouCompleteMe and Clang sources

 ## Plugins needed: